delaneyr01/startup/README.md

 ## Service Updates (11-28)
 I implemented client-side JavaScript functions for adding and displaying events on a calendar.
 Events are sent to the server using the addEventToServer function, and the loadEvents function retrieves and displays events from the server.

+## Database Updates (11-28)
+I created my MongoDB Atlas database, provided backend endpoints for manipulating application data, and store the data in the database.
+Whenever a username is entered into the login field on the main page, the username get's added to the database I created.